jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 }
 ```

 note that `name: "models"` names the option that can take a list of options.
-Each element of that list is a list that contains `Name` and `syntax` elements, and will be used in R like this:
+Each element of that list is a list that contains `name` and `syntax` elements, and will be used in R like this:

 ```r
 jaspSem::sem(